STELLA-LYE/tp/docs/UserGuide.md

 ![result for 'mail LAB05'](images/mail_template.png)

-### <span id='feature-mailtg'>  Generating email template for telegram link: `mailtg` <span>
+### <span id='feature-mailtg'>  Generating email template for Telegram link: `mailtg` <span>

-Generates a prefilled email template, including the telegram link for that specific group and email addresses of student recipients from the specified group.
+Generates a prefilled email template, including the Telegram link for that specific group and email addresses of student recipients from the specified group.

 A pop-up window will be generated, allowing you to open the email template with a simple 'click' for greater convenience.